kubernetes/website/docs/reference/api-overview.md

 ## Enabling API groups

 Certain resources and API groups are enabled by default.
-You can enable or disable them by setting `--runtime-config` on apiserver. `--runtime-config` accepts comma separated values.
+You can enable or disable them by setting `--runtime-config` on the apiserver. `--runtime-config` accepts comma separated values.
 For example:
  - to disable batch/v1, set `--runtime-config=batch/v1=false`
  - to enable batch/v2alpha1, set `--runtime-config=batch/v2alpha1`
 The flag accepts comma separated set of key=value pairs describing runtime configuration of the apiserver.

-**Note:** When you enable or disable groups or resources you need to restart the apiserver and controller-manager to pick up the `--runtime-config` changes.
+**Note:** When you enable or disable groups or resources, you need to restart the apiserver and controller-manager to pick up the `--runtime-config` changes.
 {: .note}